Scalable Side Hustles: 9 Ideas That Can Grow Into Real Income

 Income range in the database: $120-$2,500/month.

-2. Affiliate Marketing Websites
+2. Affiliate Marketing

-The money starts getting interesting when you publish content around buyer intent.
+The money gets more interesting when you publish buyer-intent content.
 Comparisons, alternatives pages, and in-depth reviews can keep making commissions every month without you chasing new clients.
-That is why this model works so well inside a focused review blog.

-If you do this properly, you are building a traffic system, not just placing affiliate links.
-The full process is in this affiliate SEO side hustle guide.
+That is why affiliate marketing works so well inside a focused review blog.
+If you do it properly, you are building a traffic system, not just placing affiliate links.
+The full process is in the affiliate SEO side hustle guide.

 Income range in the database: $120-$1,200/month.